Sanches4733/datasciencecoursera/GaCD1/CourseProj/readme.md

 It will be better if you set "header = TRUE" in read.table function, when loading file into R.

-For descriprions of variables please see CodeBook.ms in this repo.
+For descriprions of variables please see CodeBook.md in this repo.